opendocsg/slw-judgments-backfill/2013_SGCA_41/report.md

 55     To elaborate: all presumptions are merely propositions in the form of “P implies Q; P is proven to be true, so therefore Q is true”.
 Stated in another way, presumptions are special forms of _modus ponendo ponens._

-56     Presumptions of law can be further subdivided into irrebuttable and rebuttable presumptions of law (see also _Lau Siew Kim v Yeo Guan Chye Terence and another_ [2008] 2 SLR(R) 108 at [43] and [44]).
+56     Presumptions of law can be further subdivided into irrebuttable and rebuttable presumptions of law (see also _Lau Siew Kim v Yeo Guan Chye Terence and another_ <span class="citation">[2008] 2 SLR(R) 108</span> at [43] and [44]).
 An irrebuttable presumption of law is such that if P is proven on a balance of probabilities, then Q is _ipso jure_ proven regardless of the rest of the available evidence.
 A rebuttable presumption of law is such that if P proven on a balance of probabilities, then Q is established only if there is insufficient countervailing evidence indicating otherwise.
 In other words, a rebuttable presumption of law reverses the legal burden of proof once the premise P is established.

 57     A presumption of fact, contrary to a presumption of law, is a presumption whereby the _modus ponendo ponens_ itself is not an obligatory rule of law.
 The court has a discretion on whether to apply the presumption to the particular factual matrix.
 As such, when a court does apply a presumption of fact, it is incumbent on the court to give reasons for the application of the presumption.